• Stone Center

 When considering the type of porcelain for a project, aside from porcelain grades, it is important to take into account the various types and applications:

-• Glazed Porcelain Tiles: Comes in two varieties - printed tiles and color-bodied tiles.
-Color bodies are easy to clean and offer vibrant colors while printed tiles can create unique patterns and designs.
+• Glazed porcelain tiles: Come in two varieties — printed tiles and color-bodied tiles.
+Color bodies are easy to clean and offer vibrant colors, while printed tiles can create unique patterns and designs.
+They are excellent for wall applications and residential settings where aesthetics matter.

 Suitable Applications